Garage Conversion Contractor in The Bay Area

 Setback Requirements

-ADUs created from garage conversions typically need to comply with standard setback requirements in the Bay Area.
-However, the city allows reduced setbacks for existing structures, meaning that if your garage already sits close to a property line, you may not need to make changes.
+Conversions typically must meet standard setbacks, but the city allows reduced setbacks for existing structures — if your garage already sits close to a property line, you may not need changes.

 6